Marco9723/PLC_Thesis/README.md

   **Important:** Make sure each line in `train.txt` and `test.txt` joining with `'root'` is a valid path to its corresponding audio file.

-# 5. Audio generation

-* In order to generate output audios, you need to modify `CONFIG.TEST.in_dir` to your input directory.
-* Run `... .py`: